Prime Video: The 41 Best Movies to Watch

 Don't Worry, He Won't Get Far on Foot (2018)

-If you enjoyed watching Joaquin Phoenix in Joker or Her, this is another film where his acting chops are on full display.
+If you liked Joaquin Phoenix in Joker or Her, this is another film where his acting chops are on full display.
 Phoenix stars as the late cartoonist John Callahan, a Portland-based artist who became a quadriplegic at 21 and favored black humor in his work.
-Jonah Hill appears as his dedicated sponsor, and Jack Black and Rooney Mara are also in the cast.
+"Don't Worry" tells a story about addiction and recovery, and the time we get with its central figure is well spent.
+Jonah Hill stars as Callahan's dedicated sponsor, and Jack Black and Rooney Mara are also in the cast.

 Brad's Status (2017)